Skip to main content

 1) Month to month (temporal) variations may incorporate instrumental and algorithmic effects.

 2) All relevant retrievals are retained in level 2 data sets and quality control of level 2 is in the hands of the user (see below for further details).
 The GOME instrument has a relatively large footprint, approximately 40 km x 320 km at nadir in the nominal NADIR mode (see Figure 1).
 There are 3 pixels in the forward scan mode, giving a swath width of 960 km that provides global coverage in approximately three days.
-The pixel width in the nadir backscan mode is three times larger (40 km x 960 km) and has not be processed in the current data set.
+The pixel width in the nadir backscan mode is three times larger (40 km x 960 km) and has not been processed in the current data set.
 There is also a small swath mode on ~1-2 days per month with 40 km x 80 km pixels in forward scan mode and 40 x 240 km in the backscan mode.
-These data are provided in the level 2 files.
+These data are provided in the L2 files.
 The instrument mode is also provided in the level 2 files for all pixels.

-3) Due to the large pixels, clouds and aerosol are present in nearly every observation.
+3) Due to the large pixels, clouds, and aerosols are present in nearly every observation.
 Although our retrieval approach can tolerate a small amount of cloud contamination, clouds will screen the surface signal from satellite view.
 Therefore, temporal and spatial variations in the data may also be due to cloud contamination.
 The cloud filtering approach is described in Joiner et al. (2012).
 For a more complete description of the errors, please see Joiner et al. (2013).
 Users may wish to apply additional cloud screening using the cloud fraction data field depending upon their application.

 4) Some issues with data at very high solar zenith angles (in winter at high latitudes) have been noted (fluorescence is slightly positive or negative when it is expected to be zero).
 We have not included any data with SZA > 75 degrees.